algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 |![Bell](../pictures/PM_Bell.webp)| Bell | 3000 |
 |![Key](../pictures/PM_Key.webp)| Key | 5000 |

-### Game Launcher
+### Game launcher

-We also plan to create a game launcher for Mac and Windows that will automatically check if DOSBox is installed or not.
+As executing an x86 ASM file using DOSBox is a fastidious task for inexperienced users, we plan to create a .exe and a .dmg executable to launch our Pac-Man clone if we don't face any development issues before the project deadline.
+It will automatically check if DOSBox is installed or not.
 If not, it will download and install DOSBox before launching the game automatically in both cases.
+However, as this is a complex task that needs a complete breakdown of the feature, we are going to create another functional and technical specification for this.

 ## Glossary